tomasherceg/dotvvm-docs/Pages/control-development-binding-extensibility.md

 This binding property is present by default in the DotVVM Framework, but you can define your own in the same way.

-### Post-processing existing properties
+## Post-processing Existing Properties

-When you register a resolver with signature like:
+You can register a resolver with signature like:

 ```cs
 public ParsedExpressionBindingProperty WrapExpression(ParsedExpressionBindingProperty prop, some other dependencies) {